BUEC500C1/twitter-summarizer-rest-service-edsun123/README.md

 #Flask application
     I have issues conecting to the amazon ec2 instance because ports for 80 is closed.
 However, I was able to fix the issue by going to an ubuntu server hosted by amazon.
 I was able to ssh into the webserver, scp files into the server, downloaded the dependencies in the server, and ran it using rest service.
+     There is a folder called eflask2 that helps install dependencies and run the application in the ubuntu web server.